PilzDE/Pilz_PSENrd3.1_live_and_IndustrialPI_4/README.md

 sudo apt install xorg
 ```
 >[!Tip]
->requests that are answered with y or n must continue with y.
+>Requests that are answered with y or n must continue with y.
 Press q if when asked.

 ### 10.3 Start the GUI in the graphical interface
 + Start the graphical interface with:
 ```